bcoughlan/openapi-commander/README.md

 Usage: petstore [options] [command]

 Options:
-  -d, --debug            Print the HTTP request instead of sending it -s, --server <server>  Server to use
+  -p, --print <mode>     Print the HTTP request instead of sending it. (choices: "curl", "plain") -s, --server <server>  Server to use
   -a, --auth <auth>      Authorization header to send -h, --help             display help for command